Monday, December 14, 2015

 Little Christs, Church Unity, and a Lesson in Christology

 Sorry, was I a little sarcastic there?
-I tend to think murdering children is a big deal.
+I tend to think

-But I don’t want to talk about abortion right now.
-I want to talk about the idea of Church unity, because as impassioned as I am about the abortion issue, it is not and should not be the central point of my faith.
+talk about the idea of Church unity, because as impassioned as I am about the

 Friday, June 12, 2015